top of page

 How poetry meets its people ‘every Wednesday’ in the basement of a Cambridge dive

-Myles Taylor recites their piece in front of an attentive audience at the 2025 Team Selection Preliminary Slam.
-The Cantab Lounge hosts the event every Wednesday from 8 to 11 p.m.
-Photo courtesy Jarvis Subia.
+Photo courtesy of Jarvis Subia.
 Just a foot from the audience stands a mic and Myles Taylor, the host and president of the Boston Poetry Slam, welcoming new and old artists to the dimly lit Cantab Lounge basement.
 Wasting not a second more, Taylor booms, “Welcome to the Boston Poetry Slam!
-We are here
+We are here every Wednesday.”
+Like clockwork, the audience of eager regulars and supportive friends shout back, “Every Wednesday!” and a community of spoken word lovers is reunited once mo

 The Backbone of a Bar: A Perfect Soundtrack

+Design by Ruth Gebru.
 Live music will always feel different from the radio or headphones.
 Every pore in your body fills with the movement of the bass, the beat of the drums, and the passion of the singer.
 Regardless of what is playing, you feel it.
 At a bar, these sensations are deepened by the enhancement of alcohol and the feeling of strangers united through friendship.
 For most people, going out to a bar isn’t for the music.
-But during many live performances, the sonic ambiance of bars is just
+But during many live performances, the sonic amb

 Mar 123 min read